Apple and Google’s tough new location privacy controls are working

 Still, IP addresses are less accurate than the precise GPS coordinates that apps had been collecting previously, which means marketers will have a tougher time tracking your precise whereabouts.
 In practical terms, that means location-based advertising will probably get a lot dumber in the near term, as marketers lose the ability to determine what store you visited or where you had lunch.

-“You have an environment in which advertisers have been paying for–at a premium cost–high-quality, highly-accurate GPS data,” Smith says.
+“You have an environment in which advertisers have been paying for—at a premium cost—high-quality, highly accurate GPS data,” Smith says.
 “They’re now confronted with a phenomenon in which that data is less available.”

 Location Sciences’ angle in all of this is to sell tools that help advertisers know what kind of location data they’re purchasing.
 That way, they don’t waste money on inaccurate information.
 Other players in the ad tech business, however, are hoping for a more fundamental shift toward privacy.